xiarnousx/valpay-challenge/README.md

 ## Limitations:

 - AuthZ/AuthN not implemented possible solution **AWS Cognito** service
-- Validation to be implemented, althoug stubs are created
+- SNS Notification on third party collection service failure not implemented, although stubs are there.
-- Error Handling to be implemented.